-Commercial agriculture estates in Nigeria can make you a millionaire, but only if you manage your human and non-human resources well.
-Using the different types of farm records appropriately will help you track all your farming activities, leading to success.
+Commercial agriculture estates in Nigeria can make you a millionaire if you handle finances, workers, and other resources you have on the farm efficiently.
+Therefore, you should use different types of farm records to manage your agricultural projects better.

 What is a farm record?